nodecopter/nodecopter.com/organizing.md

 4. **Send an email** to [core@nodecopter.com](mailto:core@nodecopter.com) to discuss your event **before** announcing it.

-Any event not coordinated with us must not call itself nodecopter and will receive no support from the nodecopter network of volunteers.
+Any event not coordinated with us must not call itself NodeCopter and will receive no support from the NodeCopter network of volunteers.

 <h2 id="values"><a href="#values">Core Values</a></h2>